AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/nexus_5634.rst

 (IAC1 - IAC4).
 These registers can be used to cause watchpoint events when the PC attains specified values.
 In the basic usage, an address is set in one of the IAC registers and a watchpoint occurs when the PC matches the value set in the IAC.
-In the Nexus module, and IAC watchpoint event can be set to ``start`` or to ``stop`` the production of Nexus Program Trace messages.
+In the Nexus module, an IAC watchpoint event can be set to ``start`` or to ``stop`` the production of Nexus Program Trace messages.
 That is the method of controlling Nexus Program Trace messages that is understood by |gcvcnv|, and |gcvcnv| must be told specific settings of the Analyzer that were